Immigration Applications & Photos

 The International Institute is NOT A BRANCH of the U.S. immigration service.
 We are a private, non-governmental organization (NGO).

-However, our two Immigration Specialists, who are Partially-Accredited Representatives by the Board of Immigration Appeals (BIA), can assist applicants to complete the paperwork associated with family reunification, Legal Permanent Residence (LPR), and US Citizenship applications.
+However, our Immigration Specialist, who is Partially-Accredited Representatives by the Board of Immigration Appeals (BIA), can assist applicants to complete the paperwork associated with family reunification, Legal Permanent Residence (LPR), and US Citizenship applications.
 Such assistance can help improve the accuracy of an application and supporting documents, thereby helping to avoid filing delays.
 Click here for a full list of immigration application services we provide and their fees.

 We now offer no-cost 15-minute initial consultation appointments.
 To schedule a consultation, please follow these steps: